Wickapps/D3-Visualization/README.md

 https://www.apress.com/us/book/9781484239506
 # About the Project

-This project implement D3 visualization for the desktop browser.
+This project implement visualization for the desktop browser using the D3 Javascript library.

 Dendograms are useful for showing hierarchy.
 The project will explore a variety of dendograms to visualize both CSV and JSON data.

 # Project Details
 Project Name: D3 Visualization

-Source: d3_vizualization.zip or github.com/wickapps/D3-Visualization
+Source: **d3_vizualization.zip** or **github.com/wickapps/D3-Visualization**

-Type: Desktop browser
+Type: Desktop browser which supports Javascript

 # File Summary
-A short summary of the files included in this project:
+Summary of the files included in this project:

 | File | Description
 | :--- | :---